This post may contain affiliate links. Please see my disclosure policy for details.

 Edward Fanning complains of a hernia and, if Claire doesn’t operate on him, he will die from the blood circulation being cut off.

-The lobby was used for this scene again and apparently, the staff were able to watch the scenes being shot from the upper floors – so lucky!
+The lobby was used for this scene again and apparently, the staff was able to watch the scenes being shot from the upper floors – so lucky!

 Where was the Wilmington theatre filmed in Outlander?